-- Enterprise Income Verification (EIV) The EIV system is a a. web-based application, which provides PHAs with employment, wage, unemployment compensation and social security benefit information of tenants who participate in the Public Housing and various Section 8 programs under the jurisdiction of the Office of Public and Indian Housing (PIH).
+a.
+Enterprise Income Verification (EIV) - The EIV system is a web-based application, which provides PHAs with employment, wage, unemployment compensation and social security benefit information of tenants who participate in the Public Housing and various Section 8 programs under the jurisdiction of the Office of Public and Indian Housing (PIH).
 Information in EIV is derived from computer matching programs initiated by HUD with the Social Security Administration (SSA) and the U.S. Department of Health and Human Services (HHS), for all program participants with valid personal identifying information (name, date of birth (DOB), and social security number (SSN)) reported on the form HUD-50058.
 Use of the EIV system in its entirety is mandatory for all annual and interim re-examinations.
-HACM will monitor the following EIV reports on a monthly basis - (1) Deceased Tenants Report, (2) Identity Verification Report, and (3) Immigration Report.
-In addition, it will monitor on a quarterly basis the following EIV reports - (1) Income Discrepancy Report, Multiple Subsidy Report, and the New Hires Report. - b.
+HACM will monitor the following EIV reports on a monthly basis -(1) Deceased Tenants Report, (2) Identity Verification Report, and (3) Immigration Report.
+In addition, it will monitor on a quarterly basis the following EIV reports - (1) Income Discrepancy Report, Multiple Subsidy Report, and the New Hires Report.
+Whether or not an admission is homeless will be noted in the 50058.

+- b.
 State Wage Information Collection Agencies (SWICAs) - c.
 State systems for the Temporary Assistance for Needy Families (TANF) program - d.
 Credit Bureau Information (CBA) credit reports - e.
 Internal Revenue Service (IRS) Letter 1722 - f.
 Private sector databases (e.g. The Work Number)